Browsed by

 Red Rock Canyon NCA

 A look of confusion always crosses people’s faces when I tell them I’m going to Vegas.
 “What’s not to love?”
 I try explaining.
-“I sit at the penny slots and Gabe tries to score free drinks while watching me lose our money!”
+“I sit at the penny slots and my husband tries to score free drinks while watching me lose our money!”
 (Actually, I’m a stingy gambler and set tight limits.)
 But people know me as a nature-loving bird-obsessed lady and don’t necessarily picture me in the thick of flashing lights, flowing alcohol, and scantily-clad entertainers.
 And yet, it’s a trip I like to do every few years.

 This time we tried a new adventure and peeled ourselves away from The Strip.
 We rented a car for a day and I had to choose between Clark County Wetlands Park or Red Rock Canyon NCA, two good birding locations.
 I was pulled by the possibility of adding some desert lifers to my list, so out to the very chilly rocky desert we went.